 A member of the Association shall, upon admission to membership pay the appropriate membership fee as set by the Board of the Association.

-A person is a "Financial Member" of the Association when all money due and payable by the member to the Association has been paid.
-A member will be granted up to 12 months to pay the membership fee in respect of the current subscription year.
+A person is a "Financial Member" of the Association for the period of any given financial year when all money due and payable by the member to the Association has been paid.
+Payment of fees is due by March 30th of the financial year.
+A person shall be considered a “Financial Member” on the basis of payment in the previous financial year up until March 30th.

 Members' Liabilities